miekush/graduation-cap/README.md

 # Graduation Cap
 A simple LED sequencer based Graduation Cap

-This is a pretty simple LED Graduation cap reference design I made for the upcoming graduation cemermony of my BSEE!
+This is a pretty simple LED Graduation cap reference design I made for the upcoming graduation ceremony of my BSEE!
 It's circuit is based on my [N-Output Sequencer](https://github.com/mkengineering/N_Output_Sequencer) reference design and could be easily modified for other students to use in their own ceremony.

 ![CAP](graduation_cap.jpg)